-Dr. Thomas and the team at Highland Village Family Dentistry understand that you’d rather not find out at a dental checkup that you have a cavity.
+Dr. Wagner and the team at Highland Village Family Dentistry understand that you’d rather not find out at a dental checkup that you have a cavity.
 We don’t like to hear that and we certainly don’t like having to tell our patients that news.
 However, having a cavity filled nowadays is nothing like in years past.
 We use tooth-colored fillings High Village residents know will repair a damaged tooth as it retains your white and beautiful smile.

 Tooth decay forms when the sugars in many foods we eat every day are allowed to remain on your teeth for an extended time.
 Left there, the bacteria that live naturally in your mouth feed on the sugar and generate acids that erode tooth enamel.
 At some point, the erosion causes a hole in your tooth and this is a cavity.
 Filling the cavity (or repairing the tooth another way) is imperative in order to stop the spread of decay and to preserve the tooth.